i49/hibiscus/schema-basics.md

 ## 1. Schema object

-The top level component of your schema is `Schema` that can be instantiated by calling `SchemaComponents.schema()` class method.
+The top level component of your schema is `Schema` object that can be instantiated by calling `SchemaComponents.schema()` class method.

 ```java